Aatu/FieryVoid/CHAMELEON_SENSORS_PLAN.md

 ### Stage 0 — Baseline (shippable alone)
 1. Fix the dangling-`.` notes concatenation at [dargan.php:28-33](source/server/model/ships/centauri/dargan.php#L28-L33).
 2. Null-guard the damage and critical loaders (finding #7) — defensive, independent of this feature.
-3. `ChameleonSensors extends ElintScanner` (PHP): `$name = "chameleonSensors"`, `$displayName = "Chameleon Sensors"`, `$specialAbilities[] = "ChameleonSensors"`, rules text in `setSystemDataWindow`.
-Same ctor signature.
+3. `ChameleonSensors extends ElintScanner` (PHP): `$name = "chameleonSensors"`, `$displayName = "Chameleon Sensors"`, **`$specialAbilities = array("ELINT", "ChameleonSensors")` — declared whole, so `"ELINT"` survives (D0)**, rules text in `setSystemDataWindow` (spell out the reveal rules: proximity, thrust, ELINT/EW, weapons).
-4. Matching JS class in [baseSystems.js](source/public/client/model/system/baseSystems.js) — required, `createSystemFromJson` does `new window[Name]`.
+4. Matching JS class in [baseSystems.js](source/public/client/model/system/baseSystems.js), extending `ElintScanner` so `isScanner()` stays true — required, `createSystemFromJson` does `new window[Name]`.
+5. Widen the six client name-based scanner lookups to `isScanner()` (D0, finding #24) — the `getScannerList()` helper.
-5. Swap into [dargan.php:35](source/server/model/ships/centauri/dargan.php#L35) **in place**; regenerate static ships.
+6. Swap into [dargan.php:35](source/server/model/ships/centauri/dargan.php#L35) **in place**; regenerate static ships.
-6. `BaseShip::hasChameleonSensors()` + the `TacGamedata` static gate (false for every existing game).
+7. `BaseShip::hasChameleonSensors()` + the `TacGamedata` static gate (false for every existing game — and false for a CSS ship whose disguise is `None`, D10).

-*Test:* Dargan loads, ELINT behaviour unchanged, new system in the ship window, nothing else moves.
+*Test:* Dargan loads with the new system in the ship window and **nothing else moves**.
+Specifically, ELINT behaviour is unchanged: notes still say "ELINT Sensors", the ship can still allocate SOEW / SDEW / BDEW / DIST, it still boosts as the highest sensor, it still counts as ELINT for stealth-detection and cloak-detection ranges, and lobby sensor enhancements still find its array.

 ### Stage 1 — Buy-time disguise choice
 `CHAM_DISG` option (D10), choice list from `ShipLoader::getAllShips($faction)`, `<select>` widget in all four `confirm.js` loops (finding #18), `setEnhancementsShip` case storing `$ship->chameleonDisguiseClass`, saved-fleet fix (D10b).

-*Test:* buy a Dargan, pick "Demos", save the fleet, reload it, start the game — the choice survives lobby → DB → game-load.
+*Test:* buy a Dargan, pick "Demos", save the fleet, reload it, start the game — the choice survives lobby → DB → game-load. **Leave a second Dargan on the default `None` and confirm it is byte-identical to a pre-Stage-1 Dargan** end to end.
 Every other ship's buy dialog is byte-identical.

 ### Stage 2 — Reveal state machine
-`$active` + `$revealedTeams`, note keys `Disguised`/`Undisguised`/`revealedNow`/`revealedNextTurn`, `ShadingField`-style note sorting, destroyed/deactivated checks, client toggle per D8, and both Movement-advance checks:
+`$active` + `$revealedTeams`, note keys `Disguised`/`Undisguised`/`revealedNow`/`revealedNextTurn`, `ShadingField`-style note sorting, destroyed/deactivated checks, client toggle per D8, and the blueprint-only checks:
-- proximity sweep (5 / 2 hexes, LoS-aware), plus a Deployment-advance pass for turn-1 deployments inside 5 hexes;
+- proximity sweep at Movement advance (5 / 2 hexes, LoS-aware), plus a Deployment-advance pass for turn-1 deployments inside 5 hexes;
+- **thrust plausibility (D6b)** at Movement advance;
+- **ELINT / EW plausibility (D6c)** at Initial Orders advance — `generateIndividualNotes` case 1, the Hyach-sub hook.

-- **thrust plausibility (D6b)** — needs only the disguise class blueprint, not the phantom sheet, so it belongs here rather than with the weapon check.
+All three need only the disguise class blueprint, not the phantom sheet, so they belong here rather than with the weapon check.

 *Test:* two accounts.
 State flips at 5 hexes, at 2 for a fighter, on killing the array, on switching it off, on out-accelerating the simulacrum — and never flips back.
 Turn 1 and a stationary ship do not trigger the thrust check; a real Involuntary Acceleration crit does not self-reveal.
+For D6c: disguised as a non-ELINT ship, 1 point of SOEW flips it (E1) while any amount of DEW alone does not; disguised as another ELINT ship, ELINT ops are free until total non-DEW EW passes the simulacrum's ceiling (E2).
+A Dargan left on `None` runs no checks at all.
 Team A revealing does not reveal team B. Nothing is visibly disguised yet.

 ### Stage 3 — The identity swap
 `BaseShip::stripForJsonDisguised()` per §3 (systems still from the **static blueprint**, pristine — the phantom arrives in Stage 4), `TacGamedata::applyChameleonDisguise()` from `deleteHiddenData()`, `chameleonRevealTag` + reload (D14).